 Proper acknowledgment of another's ideas, whether by direct quotation or paraphrase, is expected.
-In particular, if any written or electronic source is consulted and material is used from that source, directly or indirectly, the source should be identified by author, title, and page number.
+In particular, if any written or electronic source is consulted and material is used from that source, directly or indirectly, the source should be identified by author, title, and page number, or by website and date accessed.
 Any doubts about what constitutes "use" should be addressed to the instructor.